Mekala02/cuny_control_project/README.md

 By completing this assignment, you'll reinforce your understanding of control strategies for autonomous vehicle navigation and gain practical experience in developing control algorithms for autonomous systems.

+## Additional Notes:

+- The provided code includes a pre-built racing track in the Gazebo simulation environment.
+Your task is to write Pure Pursuit and Stanley controllers to control the vehicle on this track.
+- You are only required to write the Pure Pursuit and Stanley controllers.
+The remaining code is provided by the course staff.
+- Test your code thoroughly and tune the necessary parameters (e.g., lookahead distance, k) to ensure optimal performance.
+- Upon submission, your code will be tested.
+Your controllers should complete the track within 3 minutes without any crashes.

 ## Dependencies

-You need to install ROS 2 humble and Gazebo Sim for this project.
+You need to install ROS 2 Humble and Gazebo Sim for this project.

 - [ROS2 Humble installation instructions](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html)
 - [Gazebo Sim installation instructions](https://gazebosim.org/docs/fortress/install_ubuntu)